while1618/endeavouros-setup/README.md

 ## About
 This script is used to automatically set my arcolinux env with bspwm as window manager.
-Keep in mind that the script will work for most users, but it has some specific configs only for my setup (e.g. monitor resolution and refresh rate, rgb, gpu)
+Keep in mind that the script will work for most users, but it has some specific configs only for my setup (e.g. monitor resolution and refresh rate, rgb, gpu).

 __Run it with care, I'm not responsible for any damage you deal with it.__